Indiana Health Insurance: 2022 Coverage Guide

-The folks in Indiana have some options in terms of health care.
-Buying health insurance can unfortunately be a daunting task, so we’ve gathered up all the information you need to make some informed decisions.
+The folks in Indiana have some options in terms of health care, but buying health insurance can be a daunting task, so we’ve gathered up all the information you need to make some informed decisions.
 If you’re eligible for Medicare, skip down to the relevant sections.
-If you’re in need of health insurance, it’s important to note that you can only buy coverage during the open enrollment period (OEP) in your state, or else you’ll need to wait another year.
+If you’re in need of health insurance, it’s important to note that you can buy coverage through August 15, 2021 and then you'll have to wait until fall for the new open enrollment period (OEP) in your state, or else you’ll need to wait another year.
 Only a qualifying event will allow you to enroll outside the OEP.

 When Is Open Enrollment in Indiana?

 It’s a good idea to have a projection of healthcare costs before you buy health insurance.
 You can do this with a glance back at the previous year.
 How often did you see providers and how much did it cost you?
 What level tier plan do you have?
 Would a higher premium reduce your overall costs?
 You’ll need this information to decide which type of coverage is right for you for the following year.